data4goodlab/ScienceDynamics/README.md

 ```

 Docker:
-All the required files are present on Google Drive (https://drive.google.com/drive/folders/1XYbRY9g_9qjfA45j0pAFnX1oCWhQPWfY?usp=sharing)
+All the required files are present at TO UPDATE AFTER UPLOAD FINISHES
 Download the docker image (sciencedynamics.tar).
 Then run `docker load --input sciencedynamics.tar`
-To use the already computed data download the data fiels.
+To use the already computed data download the data files.
 Extract the zip, you should have at least 350GB free on you the hard drive.
 To use the docker run: